CEI-lab/ece3400-2018/docs/Grading/Milestone_score.md

 * 3 points: Robot that successfully circles an arbitrary set of walls (e.g. through right hand wall following)
 * 3 points: Robot that successfully avoids other robots (at least 1ft distance)
-* 4 points: For a demonstration of a robot that does line tracking, and avoids robots, and walls.
+* 4 points: For a demonstration of a robot that does line tracking, and avoids robots, and walls (altogether).
 (It would be helpful to 'show' what the robot is thinking, e.g. by adding visual LEDs that indicate when walls/robots have been detected)

 _Milestone 3 will be graded as follows:_